eezywu/Pruned-MobileNet_v2/README.md

 ## Results

-The size of input images is `224x224`.
+The size of the input image is `224x224`.

 #### Comparisons of different prune ratios
 |  Step  | Prune Ratio | L1 value | Parameters | Top1 Accuracy (%) | Speed (FPS) |